pranoyghosh35/Yatra2Chandigarh/README.md

 ### Combining RAG, Langchain, and Vector Databases

-We developed a retrieval-augmented AI system that is both generative and retrieval-based by combining the strength of OpenAI’s GPT models, LangChain, and Pinecone Vector Databases.
+We developed a retrieval-augmented AI system that is both generative and retrieval-based by combining the strength of OpenAI’s GPT models, LangChain, and Chroma Vector Databases.
 This system can retrieve and use particular pieces of information in addition to producing creative and human-like text.

 **Reference:** [OpenAI Integration](https://python.langchain.com/docs/integrations/platforms/openai)